 Celebrity endorsements add value and weight to any piece of content.
 Celebrities are media savvy and know how to deliver to camera, but have the least amount of time to give, so it's important to choose a location the with adequate lighting and the least chance of interruptions.

-Research testimonials are planned to answer wider marketing research questions on brand performance among a variety of stakeholders.
-The participants are often incentivised for their participation as individuals as well as being part of larger focus groups.
+Market research testimonials are planned to answer wider marketing research questions on brand performance among a variety of stakeholders.
+The participants are often incentivized for their participation as individuals as well as being part of larger focus groups.
 This is particularly useful in recording non-verbal reactions

 These are not for public view, but can provide insights into :